raghavmecheri/viper/Proposal.md

 ## Scope Definition Options
 Scope in Python is traditionally defined with whitespace.
-Viper retains this option, while also giving users the alternative to take a more traditional approach and avoid whitespace concerns.
+Viper retains this option, while also giving users the alternative (via curly braces) to take a more traditional approach and avoid whitespace concerns.
-Instead, $~ will be used to open a local scope, and ~$ will be used to close the scope.
 With this method, everything within the scope will be equivalent to four added spaces of indentation.
-Note that if this method is used, whitespace will be ignored for everything within the scope.
-Also, all lines must be ended with a semicolon.
+Note that if this method is used, whitespace will be ignored for everything within the scope and every statement within a scope defined by `{}` must end with a semicolon.
 For example, a for loop can be established in a number of different ways:
 ```go
 for string elem in list:
     print(elem)